KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 Enki guides through encoded wisdom,
 building structure with care,
 weaving intelligence into life’s foundation.
-Operates as blueprint of the Oversoul principle.
+Operates as a blueprint of the Oversoul principle.

 **Ethical Orientation**
 Centropic.